MetaMask/metamask-docs/docs/guide/snaps.md

 - clone the [template-snap](https://github.com/MetaMask/template-snap) repo
 - `cd` into the repo, and run `nvm install`
-    - this will install and use the recommended NVM version from `.nvmrc`
+    - this will install and/or use the recommended NVM version from `.nvmrc`
-- run `yarn && yarn build:clean && yarn serve`
+- run `yarn install && yarn build:clean && yarn serve`
     - this runs the commands needed to install dependencies, build and serve the template snap project

 Your terminal window should now be serving the example snap locally.
 Time to see the functionality in action!